-agricultural extension education, the history reveals that neither the innovation of 1918, nor the commercial product of 1924, nor the highly-touted seeds of 1934 were economically and culturally attractive.
-The advertising and marketing campaigns of the seed companies were effective in the late 1920s or early 1930s not because they educated farmers, but because they offered inducements designed to lower the costs and risks of adoption, shifting those costs and risks to the seed companies.
-The tipping point came in 1936.
-How much credit should be given to the Yearbook of Agriculture that year and how much to the drought would be difficult to say given their simultaneity.
-But what is clear is that the genetic advance in hybrid corn varieties beginning with hybrid 307 introduced commercially in 1936 is what locked in the transitional adopters and made the hybrid revolution seem inevitable in retrospect.
+Sutch: The Impact of the 1936 Corn-Belt Drought Page 21 of 42 Draft of December 8, 2009 given to the Yearbook of Agriculture that year and how much to the drought would be difficult to say given their simultaneity.
+But what is clear is that the genetic advance in hybrid corn varieties beginning with hybrid 307 (which was introduced commercially in 1936) is what locked in the transitional adopters and made the hybrid revolution seem inevitable in retrospect.
 Had Wallace not used the bully pulpit of the USDA to promote his own commercial and financial interests, had the USDA not supported the research effort in the late 1920s and early 1930s, had the droughts of 1934 and 1936 not occurred, had Hi-Bred not continued a major research effort following 1936, the Wallace crusade might have succumbed as just another fatality of the Great Depression.